SimoneBronzini/awk/README.md

 ### `Parser` class
 Provides facilities to manipulate and filter out records and fields before reading them.

-### `column` function
+### `Column` class
-Extracts a column from the file as a list.
-The column can be specified as a key corresponding to one of the keys in the header or as a number in case there is no header (field numbers start from 1 as in the awk command standard)
+Provides a column-based access to the file.
+The columns can be specified as a key corresponding to one of the keys in the header or as a number in case there is no header.
+If no header is specified, this class can be used to extract slices of columns from the file.

 ### A note on efficiency
 All the functions that parse files return generators.
 That is made to avoid loading huge files in ram before parsing them.
 Every piece of code in this library was made with attention to the efficiency of parsing large files.